tochibedford/Conway/README.md

 # Conway
-## Implementing Conway's Game of Life using DOM elements
+## Implementing Conway's Game of Life using DOM elements, allowing for an interactive board

 Can be found [here](https://tochi-conway.netlify.app/) 🫡 😁